Hiking the Length of Madeira: Route and Logisitics

 If you’d like my exact route I’ve made the GPX file available for a small charge and can be purchased via the link below.

 * As always caution is needed when following anyone else’s route due to route changes.
-There are a small amount of commercial forest land the route follows which is particularly subject to change.
-Mountain biking is popular in the east of the island and mountain bike tracks are not always well signposted.
-It is important not to stray onto mountain bike tracks.
+There are a small amount of commercial forest land the route goes through which is particularly subject to change.